Neroware/GodotRx/README.md

 - Using `GDRx.just(0).while_do(func(): return true)` we describe a sequence which emits zero as long as the condition `func(): return true` is met.
 This simulates a while-loop.
 - The `flat_map` operator emits all items of the observable given to it each time its parent emits an item.
-This causes us the commence a new computation on the GPU each tick.
+This causes a new computation on the GPU each tick.
 - The `map` operator maps an incoming item to a new value.
 In this case, we read the result the GPU computed for us using the rednering device emited by `obs_shader` and map it to a `Vector2i`.